zreown/kwk-l1-intro-to-loops-two-step-lab-kwk-students-l1-dfw-070918/README.md

 Have you ever seen a Two Step?
 It is _not_ two steps!
 It is at least ten... maybe even twenty or thirty steps.
 And that's only if we stop dancing!

-The trick to learning something like the Two Step, and with most complex dances, is that a complicated dance is actually just short, simple moves repeating over and over, in a _loop_.
+The trick to learning something like the Two Step along with most complex dances, is that a complicated dance is actually just made up of short, simple moves, repeating over and over, in a _loop_.
+Once you learn the simple moves, all you need to do is loop them together.

 Let's learn some Two Step!
 We can use Ruby loops to help us out.

 # Part I: The First Steps

-In `two_step_and_repeate.rb`, Implement the first_steps method.
+In `two_step_and_repeat.rb`, Implement the first_steps method.
 This method should include a loop that outputs the following in your terminal endlessly, until you press `ctrl+c`.